-North Greenville University, for example, a Southern Baptist liberal arts school in Tigerville, South Carolina, awards grants or scholarships to 100 percent of incoming freshman, according to the net price calculator on its website.
-That brings the average undergraduate tuition price for freshman to $19,104 in 2016.1
+North Greenville University, for example, a Southern Baptist liberal arts school in Tigerville, South Carolina, awards grants or scholarships to nearly 100 percent of incoming freshman, according to the net price calculator on its website.
+That brings the average undergraduate tuition price for freshman to roughly $22,470,.1

 A generous financial aid package is helpful to all college-bound students, of course, but it’s critical to making college affordable for many.
-(Related: A Primer on College Financial Aid )
+(Learn more: A primer on college financial aid)

-Results from the latest MassMutual College Savings Study, released in early 2017, found 46 percent of families view college-sponsored scholarships as one of their top strategies for paying for college.
+Results from the latest MassMutual College Savings Study found 46 percent of families view college-sponsored scholarships as one of their top strategies for paying for college.
 Some 41 percent also indicated they would take advantage of federal student aid programs, such as Pell Grants, for undergraduate students with financial need.